visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 best-selfie-caption.jpg

-Photographs are one of the most familiar forms of visual media for our students.
-Often photographs they see will be accompanied by captions.
+Photographs are one of our students’ most familiar forms of visual media.
+Often, they see photographs accompanied by captions.

-In this exercise, give out copies of a single photograph to the class without captions.
-Their task here is to closely examine the photograph, either individually or in small groups, before writing a caption to accompany the photograph.
-When students have completed their captions they can compare their captions with each other before you reveal the true nature of the photograph.
+In this exercise, give copies of a single photograph to the class without captions.
+Their task is to closely examine the photograph individually or in small groups before writing a caption to accompany it.
+When students have completed their captions, they can compare them with each other before you reveal the true nature of the photograph.

-The purpose of this activity is to reveal to the students how open to interpretation a single visual image can be.
-The students will gain awareness of the power of a caption to frame an image’s meaning, even if the caption is not accurate.
+This activity aims to reveal to the students how open a single visual image can be to interpretation.
+The students will gain awareness of the power of a caption to frame an image’s meaning, even if the caption is inaccurate.

 Some suggested questions for students to consider: